MattDodsonEnglish/docs/readme.md

 gulp
 ```

-This will compile Sass and JavaScript files, and start watching changes as you edit files.
+This will compile Sass and JavaScript files, and start marking changes as you edit files.

 Gulp will produce two files:

 - `assets/js/app.min.js`: The final main JavaScript file
 - `partials/compiled/inline-css.hbs`: The final CSS file

-It's recommended to avoid editing these files if you are working with Gulp.
-Instead, do customizations in `assets/sass` files for CSS or in `assets/js/app.js` for JavaScript.
-So, we can make sure the flow is going in the right direction and we never lost any changes.
+ If you are working with Gulp, it's recommended you avoid editing these files.
+Instead, do customizations in `assets/sass` for CSS or in `assets/js/app.js`
+ JavaScript.
+This way you can make sure the flow is going in the right direction and never lose any changes.

 ---

 #### My Current Setup

-In case you are wondering what my current environment set up is.
-The packages version I use, check the following.
+In case you are wondering what my current environment set up is, and which package versions I use, take a look at the following.

 ```bash
 $ node -v